Behavioral health services in Kissimmee, Florida

 - 24 hours physician psychiatric coverage 7 days a week

-- A therapeutic community model with daily community meetings, goal setting, and an emphasis on the treatment philosophy of trauma informed care
+- A therapeutic community model with daily meetings, goal-setting and an emphasis on the treatment philosophy of trauma-informed care

 - Daily individual visits by the attending psychiatrist